Knowledge Hub

 Do I still need to carry out a transfer risk assessment (TRA)?

-In short, yes.
-You will need to carry out a TRA if you are making a restricted transfer, and you wish to rely on one of Article 46 transfer tools.
+In short, you must carry out a TRA if you are making a restricted transfer and wish to rely on one of Article 46 transfer tools.

 Consider the following next steps as a business transferring personal data out of the UK:

-• Adopt an approach in line with your business operations when determining whether to put in place an IDTA or UK Addendum to the new EU SCCs.
+• Adopt an approach aligned with your business operations when implementing an IDTA or UK Addendum to the EU SCCs.

-• Scope all contracts where the use of the IDTA or the UK Addendum are required.
+• Scope all contracts where using the IDTA or the UK Addendum is required.

 • Conduct a TRA to identify whether supplementary measures are required within the appropriate agreements.

-We understand conducting transfer risk assessments or deciding whether to use the IDTA or the UK Addendum are complex tasks.
-Our specialist lawyers are on hand to assist you in identifying any restricted transfers and ensure that you have adequate safeguards in place to ensure compliance with the UK GDPR regime.
+We understand that conducting transfer risk assessments or deciding whether to use the IDTA or the UK Addendum are complex tasks.
+Our specialist data protection lawyers are on hand to assist you in identifying any restricted transfers and ensure that you have adequate safeguards to ensure compliance with the UK GDPR regime.

 About our expert